 Can I find out more about Region 13’s TSCI program and how well it has been doing to prepare candidates for the superintendency?

-Becky Estrada is the instructor for the Budget and Resource Allocation course in TSCI.
-She is currently serving as the Chief Financial Officer for the Lackland Independent School District on Lackland Air Force Base in San Antonio.
-She has served as the Assistant Superintendent for Finance at Southside Independent School District in San Antonio for 8 years and has been involved in public education since 1976.
+Becky Estrada has served in public education for 45 years and recently retired as the Chief Financial Officer for the Lackland Independent School District on Lackland Air Force Base in San Antonio.
+She is currently serving as the Chief Certification Officer at the Texas Association of School Business Officials.
 Becky has also earned the designation of Registered Texas School Business Administrator through TASBO.

 Celina Estrada Thomas, Ph.D.